MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 |![](media/Overview_of_security_and_compliance_in_Microsoft_Teams_image3.png)     |Decision Point         |Does your organization have the required licenses to meet Compliance and Security business requirements?         |
 |![](media/Overview_of_security_and_compliance_in_Microsoft_Teams_image4.png)    |Next Steps         |Review your organizations current licensing and confirm it meets all business requirements for compliance and security.         |

-Before enabling any of these features, ensure you have access to the Security and Compliance Center in the Office 365 Admin Center.
+Before enabling any of these features, ensure you have access to the Security & Compliance Center in the Office 365 Admin center.
 By default, tenant admins have access.

-Content Search and eDiscovery do not require enablement within the Security and Compliance center.
+Content Search and eDiscovery do not require enablement within the Security & Compliance Center.

 Location of data in Microsoft Teams
 -----------------------------------

-Data in Microsoft Teams resides in the region based on tenant affinity.
-Currently, Microsoft Teams supports the Americas, EMEA, and APAC regions.
-In the future, Microsoft Teams will provide GoLocal support, where data remains in country (not just in region).
+Data in Teams resides in the region based on tenant affinity.
+Currently, Teams supports the Americas, EMEA, and APAC regions.
+In the future, Teams will provide GoLocal support, where data remains in country (not just in region).
 Stay tuned to the [*Office 365 Roadmap*](https://go.microsoft.com/fwlink/?linkid=855778) for updates.

 Privacy in Microsoft Teams
 --------------------------

 As a customer of Office 365, you own and control your data.
 Microsoft does not use your data for anything other than providing you with the service that you have subscribed to.
 As a service provider, we do not scan your email, documents, or teams for advertising or for purposes that are not service-related.
 Microsoft doesn’t have access to uploaded content.
 Like OneDrive for Business and SharePoint Online, customer data stays within the tenant.

 Check out more about our trust and security related information at the [*Office 365 Trust Center*](https://go.microsoft.com/fwlink/?linkid=855779).
-Microsoft Teams follows the same guidance and principles as the Office 365 Trust Center.
+Teams follows the same guidance and principles as the Office 365 Trust Center.